 NOTE 1: In PLMNs or SNPNs where both Rx and Npcf_PolicyAuthorization are used it is implementation specific how the P-CSCF determines the applicable interface/protocol to use with the PCF - e.g. Separate P-CSCF's used for Rx and Npcf_PolicyAuthorization, local routing configuration in the P-CSCF.

 NOTE 2: In this Release only IMS voice and emergency services are provided for SNPN.
+IMS emergency services are not supported for SNPN when the UE accesses the SNPN over NWu via a PLMN.